 A coordinated effort to obtain public input regarding the Poinciana Parkway Extension PD&E Study was conducted by holding three public meetings.
-The Kick-Off Public Meeting was held on September 25, 2018, the Alternatives Workshop was held on March 14, 2019, and the Public Hearing was held on August 29, 2019.
-Each meeting provided attendees with the most up-to-date information, fostered discussion with the public, and encouraged meeting attendees to provide their input.
+The Kick-Off Public Meeting was held on September 25, 2018, and the Alternatives Workshop was held on March 14, 2019.
+The study's Public Hearing is scheduled for August 29, 2019.
+Each meeting provides attendees with the most up-to-date information, fosters discussion with the public, and encourages meeting attendees to provide their input.

-The Kick-Off Public Meeting, held in the cafeteria at Poinciana High School, 2300 S. Poinciana Boulevard, Kissimmee, FL 34758, was advertised in advance with legal ads in the Lakeland Ledger on Sunday, September 9, 2018 and Sunday, September 23, 2018; in the Osceola News Gazette on Thursday, September 6, 2018 and Thursday, September 20, 2018; in the Spanish-language El Sentinel on Sunday, September 9, 2018 and Sunday, September 23, 2018; and the Orlando Sentinel's Orange and Osceola editions on Sunday, September 9, 2018 and Sunday, September 23, 2018.
+The Kick-Off Public Meeting, held in the cafeteria at Poinciana High School, 2300 S. Poinciana Boulevard, Kissimmee, FL 34758, was advertised in advance with legal ads in the Lakeland Ledger on Sunday, September 9, 2018 and Sunday, September 23, 2018; in the Osceola News Gazette on Thursday, September 6, 2018 and Thursday, September 20, 2018; in the Spanish-language El Sentinel on Sunday, September 9, 2018 and Sunday, September 23, 2018; and the Orlando Sentinel's Orange and Osceola editions on Sunday, September 9, 2018 and Sunday, September 23, 2018; and the Orlando Sentinel's Orange and Osceola editions on Sunday, September 9, 2018 and Sunday, September 7, 2018.
 An ad was posted in the Florida Administrative Register (FAR) on Friday, September 7, 2018, and a news release was distributed to major media outlets on Monday, September 24, 2018.